-We detail our constraining operator used in practice and our overall algorithm below.
-The inputs to the algorithm are a state transitions dataset D containing ((state, control), (next state)) pairs (s, x), model M, and architecture $f{\theta} : S \to \mathcal{X}$ .
+We detail our Algorithm in this section.
+The inputs to the algorithm are a state transitions dataset D (containing (state, control) and (next state) pairs - (s,x)), model M, and an augmented dataset Ω . Ω consists of only inputs to the model $s' \in \mathcal{S}$, and is an unlabelled dataset sampled throughout, and with particular emphasis on relevant regions in \mathcal{S} .